-Thursday, April 25, Friday, April 26, and Saturday, April 27, 2019: Special Collections
+Thursday, April 29, Friday, April 30, and Saturday, May 1, 2021: Special Collections

-The Conditionally Exempt Small Quantity Generator (CESQG) Special Collection for business hazardous waste was held on Thursday, April 25, 2019.
-CESQG collection program is a pre-registration, fee-based program with sign-up information and instructions on the Rivanna.org website.
+The Very Small Quantity Generator (VSQG) Special Collection for business hazardous waste was held on Thursday, April 29, 2021.
+VSQG collection program is a pre-registration, fee-based program with sign-up information and instructions on the Rivanna.org website.

 Household Hazardous Waste Day was a two-day event this Spring.
-Hours were from 9am-2pm on both Friday, April 26 and Saturday, April 27, 2019.
-Wait times on Friday were less than 20 minutes and Saturday less than 10 minutes.
-The total customer count for the two-day event was 754 City/County residents.
-Friday: the split was 283 County, and 76 City.
-Saturday: the split was 317 County and 74 City.
-4 Nelson county residents participated.
+Hours were from 9am-2pm on both Friday, April 30 and Saturday, May 1, 2021.
+Wait times on Friday were less than 10 minutes both days.
+The total customer count for the two-day event was 941 City/County residents.
+Friday: the split was 365 County, and 122 City.
+Saturday: the split was 338 County and 102 City.
+14 Nelson county residents participated.